Carnegie Mellon University

 2. Administrative units: next-level supervisor, department head, vice president and the Flexible Work Arrangements Committee

 4. The request and subsequent approvals will be facilitated in Workday.
-While Workday will manage the workflow and approval process, it’s recommended to discuss the request with your college/division leadership before submitting in Workday.
+While Workday will manage the workflow and approval process, you should discuss the request with your college/division leadership before submitting in Workday.

 5. Once decisions are finalized and required approvals are received, the staff member will receive a Workday notification of their approved Flexible Work Arrangement.
 An agreement will be delivered to the staff member's Workday inbox for review and acknowledgement.